dotincorp/dotpad-sample-code/iOS/2.0.0/README.md

    ![iPhone](images/iphone.jpg)
    ![Dot Pad](images/dotpad.jpg)

-## Error action
+## Error Resolution
+* Module not found error
-* Could not find module 'DotPadFrameworks' for target 'arm64-apple-ios-simulator'
+  - message : Could not find module 'DotPadFrameworks' for target 'arm64-apple-ios-simulator'
-  - In Xcode, you need to set the target to the actual device, not the emulator.
+  - resolution : In Xcode, you need to set the target to the actual device, not the emulator.